 Seniors are one of the most vulnerable groups during the pandemic.
-As long-term care facilities turn into Covid-19 hot spots, it’s only natural to fear for your senior loved one’s health.
+As lLong-Term Care Consulting boston ma turn into Covid-19 hot spots, it’s only natural to fear for your senior loved one’s health.
 You might be wondering what the best choice is, considering there are a growing number of cases and recorded deaths in such facilities.
 Should you let them stay?
 Or would you rather talk to them and bring them home instead?

 It is never easy to decide since this is your senior loved one’s health and safety at stake.
 But asking critical questions will guide you on which option makes more sense.
 Here are some of them.